Ranbir1996/Soduku-Solver/README.md

-# Soduku-Solver
+# Sudoku-Solver
-Soduku solver in python using backtracking
+Sudoku solver in python using backtracking